Asian shares rebound as markets bet on coordinated policy stimulus

 The positive turn came after global markets took a pounding last week as the virus spread across many countries.
 Pandemic fears wiped out more than $5 trillion from a major global equity index and stocks logged their biggest falls in more than a decade.

-Futures now imply a full 50 basis point cut by the Fed in March while Australian marketsare pricing in a quarter-point cut at the RBA’s Tuesday meeting.
+Futures now imply a full 50 basis point cut by the Fed in March <0#FF:> while Australian markets <0#YIB:>are pricing in a quarter-point cut at the RBA’s Tuesday meeting.

 “Markets being what they are, they are usually responsive to the prospect of monetary accommodation.
 The question is, how long this lasts and how much of a boost it gives us,” said Rob Carnell, head of Asia-Pacific research at ING.

-Euro Stoxx 50 futures and German DAX futures both rose 1.6%, while FTSE futures rallied 2.1%.
+Euro Stoxx 50 futures STXEc1 and German DAX futures FDXc1 both rose 1.6%, while FTSE futures FFIc1 rallied 2.1%.

 The rapid spread of the coronavirus has led businesses globally to curb travel, send workers home and cancel events, hitting stocks in the aviation, gambling and tourism sectors.